criscanedo/fmon/README.md

 #define IN_MOVE_SELF	 0x00000800	/* Self was moved.  */
 ```

-#### Configuration Example

-If you wanted to do something after a file was closed you would define a
-function with whatever it is you want to do, for instance:
+This is what you'd do if, for example, you wanted `fmon` to print something
+whenever it detected a file closed:

 ```c
 /* handles.h */